griffio/griffio.github.io/_posts/2016-09-16-More-Kotlin-Sealed-Class-Hierarchies.md

 ### [Kotlin sealed-hierarchies](http://kotlinlang.org/docs/reference/classes.html#sealed-classes)

-In Java and Kotlin, traditional enums types allow a fixed set of constants with the restriction that they are implemented only as singletons (In the JVM).
+In Java and Kotlin, traditional enum types allow a fixed set of constants with the restriction that they are implemented only as singletons (In the JVM).

 Kotlin allows a class hierarchy which consists of a **sealed abstract super class** enclosing named concrete implementations.